x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online.md

 Simplicity isn’t at all bad, but Basic authentication makes it easier for attackers to capture user credentials (particularly if the credentials are not protected by TLS), which increases the risk of those stolen credentials being reused against other endpoints or services.
 Furthermore, the enforcement of multifactor authentication (MFA) is not simple or in some cases, possible when Basic authentication remains enabled.

-Basic authentication is an outdated industry standard, and the threats posed by it have only increased since we originally announced that we were going to turn it off.
-Today, there are better and more effective user authentication alternatives.
+Basic authentication is an outdated industry standard.
+Thhreats posed by it have only increased since we originally announced that we were going to turn it off.
+There are better and more effective user authentication alternatives.
 We actively recommend that customers adopt security strategies such as Zero Trust (Never Trust, Always Verify), or apply real-time assessment policies when users and devices access corporate information.
 These alternatives allow for intelligent decisions about who is trying to access what from where on which device rather than simply trusting an authentication credential that could be a bad actor impersonating a user.

 With these threats and risks in mind, we’re taking steps to improve data security in Exchange Online.